 Fuel Flexibility

 CHP systems exhibit remarkable versatility in terms of fuel sources.
-They can effectively operate with a range of fuels, including natural gas, biomass, coal, and waste heat from industrial processes.
+They can effectively operate with various fuels, including natural gas, biomass, coal, and waste heat from industrial processes.
 This flexibility enables CHP to adapt to local fuel availability and sustainability objectives.

 Distributed Generation